VietRise/LeaderBoardServer/README.md

 Using CMD on Window:
-1) Open file config.bat in folder run, edit the path of JDK according on your computer (set JDK_DIR="C:\Program Files\Java\jdk1.8.0_131")
+1) Open file config.bat in folder run, edit the path of JDK according on your computer
+2) Open cmd, direct to folder LeaderBoardServer
+3) Use cmd for running file make.bat
+(set JDK_DIR="C:\Program Files\Java\jdk1.8.0_131")
-2) Run redis: click on file run_redis.bat
+4) Run redis: click on file run_redis.bat
-3) Open cmd, direct to folder LeaderBoardServer/run
-4) Run game: run_game.bat
+5) Run game: Use cmd and cd to folder LeaderBoardServer/run,run file run_game.bat

 Structure Project
 --------------------